Conversion from $W$ to Greenberger-Horne-Zeilinger states in the Rydberg-blockade regime of neutral-atom systems: Dynamical-symmetry-based approach: -to-GHZ quantum state conversion

 where in writing the last equation use has been made of the fact that $\theta_{\alpha}(0)=0$.
 According to Eqs.~\eqref{eq:omegapi} it gives rise to time independent Rabi frequencies corresponding to an instantaneous turn on and turn off of the laser pulses inducing these Rabi frequencies at $t=0$ and $t=T$.
 Another possible choice for $\dot{\theta}_{\alpha}(t)$ is

 which yields (continuous) Rabi frequencies vanishing at $t=0$ and at $t=T$ and being turned on and off during a time interval of duration $\tau T$.

-In Figs.~\ref{fig:pulses} and \ref{fig:fidelities} characteristic features of the quantum state conversion from a $W$ to a GHZ state resulting from these two types of time dependent Rabi frequencies are compared with the corresponding results of the recently proposed STA-based scheme of Ref.~\cite{Zheng+:20} which is based on the Lewis-Riesenfeld theory (LR).
-For this comparison the Rabi frequencies of these different quantum state conversion schemes are normalized so that their total squared pulse areas, i.e.
+In Figs.~\ref{fig:pulses} and \ref{fig:fidelities} characteristic features of the quantum state conversion from a $W$ to a GHZ state resulting from these two types of time dependent Rabi frequencies are compared with the corresponding results of the recently proposed STA-based scheme of Ref.~\cite{Zheng+:20} which is based on the Lewis-Riesenfeld (LR) theory.
+For this comparison the Rabi frequencies of these different quantum state conversion schemes are normalized such that their total squared pulse areas, i.e.

-are equal.
+are equal for times $t$ that correspond to the total pulse durations ($t=T_{\rm min}$ and $t=T_{\rm LR}$, respectively).
 This implies that in all these schemes the same (time averaged) laser energy is required for achieving the quantum state conversion.
-In particular, we elect to normalize them to the total squared pulse area $A_{\text{LR}}$ corresponding to the LR scheme.
+In particular, we elect to normalize them to the total squared pulse area $A_{\text{LR}}$ corresponding to the LR scheme [cf. Fig.~\ref{fig:pulses}(b)].